stef145g/UnitTest/README.md

 Notes that actually, the implementation isn't able to distinguish the type of standard exceptions.
 This is because when EXCEPTION_TYPE is std::exception having an additional catch clause for std::exception would cause a compilation error.
 So the implementation has two catch clauses: one for the type given and one for all other exceptions (using the ellipsis operator).

-### AssertLessTimeThan(MAX_DOUBLE_INTERVAL, EXPR) || RequireLessTimeThan(MAX_DOUBLE_INTERVAL, EXPR)
+### AssertLessTimeThan(MAX_INTERVAL, EXPR) || RequireLessTimeThan(MAX_INTERVAL, EXPR)
 It establishes the maximum time span required to evaluate EXPR.
-MAX_DOUBLE_INTERVAL is the maximum time span allowed while EXPR is the expression to be executed.
+MAX_INTERVAL is the maximum time span allowed while EXPR is the expression to be executed.

-### AssertMoreTimeThan(MIN_DOUBLE_INTERVAL, EXPR) || RequireMoreTimeThan(MIN_DOUBLE_INTERVAL, EXPR)
+### AssertMoreTimeThan(MIN_INTERVAL, EXPR) || RequireMoreTimeThan(MIN_INTERVAL, EXPR)
 It establishes the minimum time span required to evaluate EXPR.
-MIN_DOUBLE_INTERVAL is the minimum time span allowed while EXPR is the expression to be executed.
+MIN_INTERVAL is the minimum time span allowed while EXPR is the expression to be executed.

 ## A working example
 The following is a working example of UnitTest usage to test the fact() and fib() functions.